 2. Use Technology to Your Advantage

-If you still prefer to network in person, there are several free video conferencing tools, such as Skype and Google Hangouts, you can use to facilitate meetings and share real-time feedback.
-As an added bonus, networking via video makes it easier to pick up on someone's subtle nonverbal cues, which can help you improve your overall communication and foster more meaningful relationships.
+As a bonus, networking via video makes it easier to pick up on others’ subtle nonverbal cues, which can help you improve your overall communication and foster more meaningful connections.

 3. Bring Shared Value to Your Network

 What you want to avoid is continuously requesting guidance without returning the favor.
 Ask your contacts, “How can I help you?”
-Not only can that simple question strengthen your relationships, but it can also help establish you as a thought leader on a particular topic, like business analytics or financial decision-making.
-You could become the go-to resource your connections refer others to whenever a new project or business need surfaces.
-Just make sure that if you agree to help in some way, you follow up on that promise.
+Not only can that strengthen your relationships but help establish you as a thought leader on a particular topic, like business analytics or financial decision-making.

 4. Establish and Maintain Your Online Presence